This easy Mint Simple Syrup uses fresh mint from the garden to create an herbal sweet syrup. It’s perfect for sweetening tea, lemonade, and cocktails!

 Any type that you want!

 This year, I’ve got chocolate mint and sweet mint in my planter boxes.
-I used a combination of both for this syrup.
+I used a combination of both for this recipe.

 What Type of Sugar Should I Use?